 Current Research: Young Planets with TESS

-My current research focuses on the detection and characterization of close-in, transiting young exoplanets with the Transiting Exoplanet Sky Satellite (TESS) with pterodactyls, a Python-based code to search and vet for planets in young clusters.
+My current research focuses on the detection and characterization of close-in, transiting young exoplanets with the Transiting Exoplanet Sky Satellite (TESS) with pterodactyls, a Python-based code that I built in order to search for and vet close-in transiting planets in young clusters.

 Why Study Young Exoplanets?

 Between 2009 and 2013, NASA's (now retired) Kepler Space Telescope looked for transiting exoplanets around Gyr-old stars with the goal of finding an Earth-sized planet orbiting a sun-like star at the same orbital distance at which our Earth orbits the Sun.